The Breakdown: Houston Dynamo at FC Dallas – October 31, 2020 - 3rd Degree

 Houston continues with their 4-2-3-1 base shape.

-Houston – down two early – went to the bench to try and ignite their play as Niko Hansen came on for Memo Rodriguez in the 35th minute.
+Houston – down two early – went to the bench to try and ignite their play as Memo Rodriguez came on for Niko Hansen in the 35th minute.

 Still searching, it was a triple sub in the 62nd minutes: Tomás Martínez for Ariel Lassiter, Mauro Manotas for Christian Ramirez, and Óscar Boniek García for Wilfried Zahibo.
 Finally in the 87th minute, Marcelo Palomino came on for Darwin Cerén.